-- 4.2.8.At the conclusion of the meeting, the BSAB will agree on one of the same outcomes as outlined under the SARSG quality assurance: - 4.2.9.Outright approval: The work needs no corrections and is approved by the Board.
-Consideration of publication may now begin. - 4.2.10.
+- 4.2.8.
+The decision made by the BSAB in respect of a Safeguarding Adults Review is subject to Board Members' liabilities as set out in the BSAB Constitution. - 4.2.9.At the conclusion of the meeting, the BSAB will agree on one of the same outcomes as outlined under the SARSG quality assurance: - 4.2.10.
+Outright approval: The work needs no corrections and is approved by the Board.
+Consideration of publication may now begin. - 4.2.11.
 Minor corrections: The reviewers will be requested to make the suggested amendments within a short time period (eg. five to ten working days from the date of the meeting).
-The BSAB will not be required to meet again as the report will be circulated electronically and approval given virtually. - 4.2.11.
+The BSAB will not be required to meet again. - 4.2.12.
 Resubmission: An appropriate timescale for the completion of the work will be agreed with the lead reviewers.
 If significant changes are needed, they may wish to return to the review panel AND the SARSG for further quality assurance.
 This will be decided by the BSAB Chair on a case by case basis.
-Once amendments have been made, the BSAB will be reconvened and the approval process repeated. - 4.2.12.
+Once amendments have been made, the BSAB will be reconvened and the approval process repeated. - 4.2.13.
 Rejection: The options remain as listed under the SARSG quality assurance process.
 Where the findings of a report are not accepted the BSAB would be at liberty to accept the report for publication but address any items where there is disagreement in a published Board response.